DevExpress-Examples/wpf-pivot-grid-apply-format-conditions-to-data-cells/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Pivot Grid for WPF - How to apply format conditions to pivot grid data cells
+# Pivot Grid for WPF - How to apply format conditions to data cells

 This example shows how to add format conditions to [WPF Pivot Grid Control](https://docs.devexpress.com/WPF/7228/controls-and-libraries/pivot-grid).